mislavjavor/LambdaUI/README.md

 ```

 ### 2. Easily handle multiple events
 There are situations when you need to add multiple events to a single `view`.
-Current `CocoaTouch` behaves terribly in this regard also.
 LambdaUI handles this with ease

 ```swift
 @IBOutlet weak var button : UIButton!